 If you’re here, I’m pretty sure you’re probably raising certain types of chickens for their eggs.

-It’s usually why people get into chickens in the first place!
-Then, very quickly, you realize it’s a lot of fun to own these weird little cluckers and each has a distinct personality…….and you fall in love.
+Raising chicken breeds for eggs is usually why people get into chickens in the first place!
+Then, very quickly, you realize it’s a lot of fun to own these weird little cluckers and each of the types of chickens has a distinct personality…….and you fall in love.

-Some types of chickens are great layers, some are good for meat, and some are perfect as pets.
-And some you need in your life just because they’re fun and quirky (and you can put bows on them).
+Some types of chickens are great chicken breeds for eggs, some are good for meat, and some types of chickens are perfect as pets.
+And there are some chicken breeds you need in your life just because they’re fun and quirky (and you can put bows on them).

 In this article, we’re going to show you the best types of chickens that are perfect as pets!